ChrisKLoveless/StateParks.Solution/README.md

 ## Description
 #### Epicodus Week 12 Code Review
 This independent project demonstrates proficiency with building and documenting a Web API, using JSON Web Token Authentication.
 The user can create a jwt bearer token in order to access the api endpoints.
 Jwt are used to authenticate users and secure api data.
-The project enables CORS in order to allow for an api call from a client-side JavaScript application.
+The project also enables CORS with default policies in order to allow for an api call from a client-side JavaScript application.

 ## Technologies Used